awsdocs/aws-security-hub-user-guide/doc_source/securityhub-cwe-all-findings.md

-# Configuring a CloudWatch Events rule for automatically sent findings<a name="securityhub-cwe-all-findings"></a>
+# Configuring an EventBridge rule for automatically sent findings<a name="securityhub-cwe-all-findings"></a>

-You can create a rule in CloudWatch Events that defines an action to take when a **Security Hub Findings \- Imported** event is received\.
+You can create a rule in EventBridge that defines an action to take when a **Security Hub Findings \- Imported** event is received\.
 A **Security Hub Findings \- Imported** events are triggered by updates from both [https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchImportFindings.html](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchImportFindings.html) and [https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchUpdateFindings.html](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchUpdateFindings.html)\.

+The instructions provided here are for the EventBridge console\.
+When you use the console, EventBridge automatically creates the required resource\-based policy that enables EventBridge to write to CloudWatch Logs\.

+You can also use the [https://docs.aws.amazon.com/eventbridge/latest/APIReference/API_PutRule.html](https://docs.aws.amazon.com/eventbridge/latest/APIReference/API_PutRule.html) API operation of the EventBridge API\.
+However, if you use the EventBridge API, then you must create the resource\-based policy\.
+For details on the required policy, see [CloudWatch Logs permissions](https://docs.aws.amazon.com/eventbridge/latest/userguide/resource-based-policies-eventbridge.html#cloudwatchlogs-permissions) in the *Amazon EventBridge User Guide*\.

-**To create a CloudWatch Events rule for a Security Hub finding**
+**To create an EventBridge rule for a Security Hub finding**

-1. Open the CloudWatch console at [https://console\.aws\.amazon\.com/cloudwatch/](https://console.aws.amazon.com/cloudwatch/)\.
+1. Open the Amazon EventBridge console at [https://console\.aws\.amazon\.com/events/](https://console.aws.amazon.com/events/)\.

 1. In the navigation pane, choose **Rules**\.

 1. Choose **Create rule**\.

+1. Enter a name and description for the rule\.

-1. For **Event source**, confirm that **Event Pattern** is selected\.
+1. For **Event source**, choose **Event Pattern**\.

-1. Choose **Edit** for **Event Pattern Preview**\.
+1. Choose **Custom pattern**\.

-1. Copy the following example pattern and paste it into the preview window\.
+1. Copy the following example pattern and paste it into the **Event pattern** text area\.
 Be sure to replace the existing brackets\.

    ```
    {